-In seeking input for the post, had actually reached out to Arik for his thoughts on the topic when he turned the tables on me and asked for a guest post; obviously, I was happy to oblige.
-However, several people did provide their input, including Ike Pigott who sent this short, but straight to the point response in the form of a video (which is an Ike specialty, albeit usually from behind the wheel of a parked car).
+In seeking input for the post, had actually reached out to Arik for his thoughts on the topic when he turned the tables on me and asked for a guest post.
+However, several people did provide their input, including Ike Pigott who sent this short, but straight-to-the-point response in the form of a video.

-3. Geoff Livingston, in one of the most compelling posts I’ve read and wish now I had read ealier, lays out the idea that “the hyper-engaged online personality with an authentic story is the one to succeed.”
+3) Geoff Livingston, in one of the most compelling posts I’ve read and wish now I had read earlier, lays out the idea that “the hyper-engaged online personality with an authentic story is the one to succeed.”
 He provides several powerful examples of which I’ve taken just three; PayPal Research Shows Strength of Community Trumps Popularity:

 a) A campaign on Facebook’s Causes to raise money for a new children’s hospital.
 In it, a 9-year-old cancer patient with virtually no online presence generated more donations than any other individual, including television star Ashton Kutcher.

-b) A DonorsChoose.org fundraising competition among bloggers —- including TechCrunch’s Michael Arrington and All Things D’s Kara Swisher —- was dominated by a blogger offering to parade around in a tomato suit.
+b) A DonorsChoose.org fundraising competition among bloggers – including TechCrunch’s Michael Arrington and All Things Digital’s Kara Swisher – was dominated by a blogger offering to parade around in a tomato suit.